 Pets are an integral part of any family, as every pet owner will attest.
 Moving to a new house will likely mean that you’ll be moving your pets.
 Moving out of an old house and into a new one can be stressful for your pets.
-Our Dallas movers have compiled a list of important do’s and don’ts to keep in mind while moving with cats and dogs.
+Our Dallas movers have compiled a list of important do’s and don’ts to keep in mind while moving with pets.

 Do Check Your State Laws & Regulations

 Most states have their laws and rules governing pets and animals entering their borders.
 It is a good idea to familiarize yourself with the laws of the state where you will be moving your pets.
 To learn more about rules, fees, and licenses involved in moving pets, you can reach out to your veterinarian, city clerk, or town hall.

 Do Not transport pets in your moving truck

 No matter if you are moving with one of the residential movers or another – we won’t transport your pets in any of our moving trucks.
 Your pets’ safety is at risk due to high heat, dangerous moving boxes, and other hazardous conditions that can be found in a moving truck during transit.

 You should not allow your pets to travel in a rental moving truck.
 Your pets should be able to travel with you in your vehicle.
 You may need multiple cars if you move with pets.

 Before you move, it is important to schedule a visit with your veterinarian.
 To ensure your pet is healthy, many states require you to provide a list of all immunizations.
 This certificate should be requested from your veterinarian and kept with you while you travel.

 Make sure your pet is properly collared, tagged (permanent ID or rabies tags, etc.) to ensure their safety.
 During your journey to your new place.
 Attach a tag to your pet’s collar with the information you have just created.
 Once you have settled in, your pets’ identification information will need to be updated.